The critical disordered pinning measure: Introduction

 \item Thirdly, in Theorem \ref{thm:a} we establish the equivalence of convergence between random measures on time coordinate and on spatial coordinate, which allows us to use the techniques developed in \cite{CSZ21} to deduce Theorem \ref{thm:1} by proving Theorem \ref{thm:2}.
 In particular, as in \eqref{def:dpintegral4}-\eqref{def:pinint}, we show that the measures on time coordinate and on spatial coordinate can be expressed as weighted averages of each other, where the weights are probability densities for the first hitting times of a Brownian motion, which might be of independent interests.
 Although the equivalence seems intuitively natural, it turns out that the proof is highly non-trivial, crucially relying on the expressions of transition kernel related to the Brownian motion, see, e.g., (\ref{hkint}).

 \item Fourthly, the paper can be read as a complement to \cite{CSZ21}.
-Some proofs that were sketched in \cite{CSZ21} are now provided in full detail, such as the moment computations of the coarse-grained model in Section~\ref{S9}.
-We also provide enough details in proving Theorem \ref{thm:2+}, the case of SHE, demonstrating the robustness of techniques in \cite{CSZ21} under continuous settings. \end{itemize}
+Some proofs that were sketched in \cite{CSZ21} are now provided in more details, such as the moment computations of the coarse-grained model w.r.t.\ disorders $W_{s,t,u}^{\vec{\rmi}_1,\vec{\rmi}_2}$ in Section~\ref{S9} (see Lemma \ref{lem:bound_W}).
+We also provide enough details in proving Theorem \ref{thm:2+}, the SHE case, demonstrating the robustness of techniques in \cite{CSZ21} under continuous settings. \end{itemize}

 In the next section, we will illustrate our proof strategy for Theorem~\ref{thm:a}.
 For Theorems~\ref{thm:2} and \ref{thm:2+}, we will first review the strategies in \cite{CSZ21}, and then discuss the adaption to our case.
 Along the way, we will also introduce some preliminary ingredients that will be moreover used throughout the paper.
 At the end of that section, we will state the organization of the rest of the paper.